nanovazquez/nanovazquez.github.com/_posts/2012-09-30-playing-with-azure-query.markdown

 > **Note:** the connection string name must be *default*, because the azureQuery lib currently searches for a connection string with that name (v0.1).

 And that's it!
-Now you need to reference the **azureQuery.js** file in the View you want to use **azureQuery** to display your blobs stored in your account.
+Now you only need to reference the **azureQuery.js** file in the View you want to use **azureQuery** to display your blobs stored in your account.

-## Query the blobs at client side!
+## Query the blobs at client side

-I'll use **azureQuery** to populate a treeView at client-side.
+I created a more detailed sample (source [here](https://github.com/nanovazquez/azure-query-sample)) that uses **azureQuery** to retrieve the blobs stored in your account and displays them using treeView, all at client-side.
 For this example, I'm going to use the [jsTree](http://www.jstree.com/) jQuery plugin, but basically all client-side treeView solutions works the same.

-I created a **TreeHelper** class to manage the tree data, creating the nodes they way **jsTree** wants them.
-For sample purposes, I'll populate the treeView at once (instead of using an on-demand strategy).
+This is the client-side code that performs what I described above:

 {% highlight javascript %}
 $(function () {